LuanKrzyzaniak/machine-learning-study/annotations.md

 C. Müller, Andreas; Guido, Sarah.
 Introduction to Machine Learning with Python: a guide for data scientists.
 First edition.
 USA: O'Reilly, 2017.

 FreeCodeCamp.
 Machine Learning Principles Explained.
 Febuary 1st, 2020.
 Available at: <https://www.freecodecamp.org/news/machine-learning-principles-explained/#:~:text=The%20three%20components%20that%20make,to%20look%20at%20your%20data>.
-Access in September, 2023.
+Access in september, 2023.

 AWS Amazon.
 What is ovefitting?
 Available at: <https://aws.amazon.com/pt/what-is/overfitting/#:~:text=Overfitting%20is%20an%20undesirable%20machine,on%20a%20known%20data%20set>.
-Access in September, 2023.
+Access in september, 2023.

 Analythics Vidhya.
 Available at: <https://www.analyticsvidhya.com/blog/2015/12/improve-machine-learning-results/>.
-Access in October, 2023.
+Access in october, 2023.

+Addan, Diego.
+Support Vector Machine.
+2019.
+Available at:<https://www.inf.ufpr.br/dagoncalves/IA07.pdf> Acess in october, 2023.